grycap/im/doc/source/REST.rst

 password are not valid, it is returned the HTTP error code 401.
 In case that Vault support has been configured (:ref:`vault-creds`) also a Bearer authorization header is supported, using the same access token to authenticate with the Vault server.
+In case of using EGI Check-in authentication, see :ref:`egi-auth` to know how to get a valid token.

 Next tables summaries the resources and the HTTP methods available.